A topic from the subject of Isolation in Chemistry.

 2. Clean iron nails to remove any rust or dirt.

-• Cleaning the iron nails removes any impurities that could interfere with the isolation of copper.
+• Cleaning the iron nails removes impurities that could interfere with the observation of the copper deposition.

 Significance: